12 Best Wood for Shelves: Pros and Cons of Each

 • Lightweight: Cherry is a soft hardwood that’s lightweight and so can be easier to transport for delivery or move around at home if you decide to rearrange your furniture.

-Like every type of wood, cherry also has its drawbacks to take note of, including the following:
+Like every variety, cherry also has its drawbacks to take note of, including the following:

-• Expensive: Cherry wood is expensive and can set you back as easy as $100 per board (5 feet) with the price depending on the density of the wood.
+• Expensive: Cherry is expensive and can set you back as easy as $100 per board (5 feet) with the price depending on the density of the lumber.

-• Shows dust and dirt easily: The surface of this wood can easily show dust and dirt so make sure to regularly wipe it down to avoid buildup.
+• Shows dust and dirt easily: The surface can easily show dust and dirt so make sure to regularly wipe it down to avoid buildup.

 Kitchen with red oak shelves, kitchenware, cups, and black painted backsplash

-Red oak is an ideal wood option for cabinets, doors, and other pieces of furniture.
-Besides cherry wood, this type of wood is also a favorite among hobbyists, as well as entry-level carpenters.
+Red oak is an ideal option for cabinets, doors, and other pieces of furniture.
+Besides cherry, this type is also a favorite among hobbyists, as well as entry-level carpenters.

-Red oak is another sought-after wood for a reason and this includes the following:
+Red oak is another sought-after material for a reason and this includes the following:

 • Exquisite aesthetics and color: Red oak has stunning hue saturation of light brown and reddish pink swirling in a watery pattern.

-• Scratch-resistant: This type of wood is resistant to scratches and so this is another less worry for you.
+• Scratch-resistant: This type is resistant to scratches and so this is another less worry for you.

 While relatively durable, red oak has the following drawbacks you need to be aware of.